Linda Keough: Biography

 In 1988, Keough emerged as the UK's top ranked female 400 m runner.
-In June, she won the UK National Championships title in 52.25, before improving her personal best to 51.65 in winning the AAA Championships title, earning Olympic selection.
+In June, she won the UK Athletics Championships title in 52.25, before improving her personal best to 51.65 in winning the 1989 AAA Championships title, earning Olympic selection.
 At the Seoul Games, she reached the quarter-finals of the 400 metres, running 51.91 and reached the final of the 4 × 400 m relay, where along with Jennifer Stoute, Angela Piggford and Sally Gunnell, she finished sixth.

 Keough had one of the best seasons of her career in 1989.
 She retained her UK title, winning in 52.37.
 Then at the European Cup in Gateshead, she ran 51.66, to finish second behind East Germany's Grit Breuer and ahead of that years World Indoor Champion, Helga Arendt of West Germany.
-In retaining the AAAs 400 m title, she improved her PB to 51.09.
+In retaining the 1989 AAA Championships 400 m title, she improved her PB to 51.09.
 She also earned selection for the IAAF World Cup in Barcelona, as a member of Europe's 4 x 400 metres relay squad.
 The American magazine Track & Field News ranked her in the top ten of their world merit rankings in the 400 metres, at #7.

 Representing England at the 1990 Commonwealth Games in Auckland in January, Keough won two medals.
 In the 400 metres she won a silver medal in 51.63, behind Nigeria'a Fatima Yusuf and ahead of another Nigerian Charity Opara.
 In the 4x400 metres relay, she won a gold medal, along with Jennifer Stoute, Angela Piggford and Sally Gunnell.

 Later in 1990, she ran 51.22 to finish fifth in the 400 metres final at the European Championships in Split.
 Then along with Stoute, Pat Beckford and Gunnell, she won a bronze medal in the 4 × 400 m relay, running a fine anchor leg in 50.1.